-You are also encouraged to inform potential supervisor(s) of your graduate application to our program.
+You are strongly encouraged to contact potential supervisor(s) prior to applying.

-We are accepting applications for September 2019.
-(International students may apply for September 2019 only, it is necessary to review the information below).
+International students may apply for September intake only.
+It is necessary to review the information below.

 *For international students, please note:

 We receive far more applications than we can accept per year.
 The selection process is very competitive and acceptance rates are approximately 2-3%.
 Acceptance for international students only include the September term start-dates, please see more information below.

 Students holding a B.Sc.
 Honours (4 year program) with a minimum B+ average in Biology, Biochemistry, Genetics, Microbiology or related fields are welcome to apply for graduate studies in Biology.